pwojtaszko/trmnl-home-assistant-plugin/README.md

-# TRMNL Dashboard Display Plugin for Home Assistant
+# Home Assistant Dashboard Plugin for TRMNL
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 A TRMNL plugin for Home Assistant that displays your smart home entities on a TRMNL device.
 Home Assistant sends entity data to TRMNL via a webhook.